Mehdirben/notty/README.md

 Toggle between dark and light mode in Settings or sidebar.

-## 📄 License

-MIT License - feel free to use this project for learning or production!

 ## 🙏 Acknowledgments

 - [TipTap](https://tiptap.dev/) - Amazing rich text editor